emuell/restic-browser/README.md

 * Follow the [Wails2 Installation Docs](https://wails.io/docs/gettingstarted/installation) to install Wails2 for your platform.
 * Install [restic](https://github.com/restic/restic/releases/) and *make sure it is included in your $PATH*.

-### Frontend and App Development
+### Front-end and App Development

 To work in live development mode with automatic hot-reloading, run `wails dev` in the root directory.

 ### Go Backend Debugging

-To debug the Wails Go application code, you can use the existing startup tasks of vscode.
-If you press "F5" in vscode, the application will be built in debug mode and then will be launched.
+To debug the Wails Go application code, you can use the included startup tasks of vscode.
+If you press "F5" in vscode, the application will be built in debug mode and then started.

-### Build Production Packages
+### Building Production Packages

 To build a redistributable package in production mode, use `wails build -tags production,desktop` or use the default build task in vscode.